nicksenger/Inception/README.md

     }
 }

 // Ideally everything from here down wouldn't live in a macro at all.
-It makes things more
+Having them back in the main
-// difficult though, and I couldn't figure it out. pub struct SameSame;
+// library makes things more difficult though (where-bound-hell), and I couldn't figure it out. pub struct SameSame;
 pub trait Same {
     fn same(&self, _other: &Self) -> bool;